314gb/314gb.github.io/index.md

 ![](images/Profile_Page_Change.png)

 Once a profile is created, other can browse the profiles filtered by specific gaming tastes, capabilities, goals, and times.
-Students can also be notified if a match has been found and has the option of contacting the person via the information that the matching person(s) provided.

 ![](images/Filter_Page.png)